ARMmbed/icetea/README.md

 #### Creating a test case
-Icetea test cases are implemented as python classes that inherit the Bench object available in icetea_lib.bench module.
+Icetea test cases are implemented as Python classes that inherit the Bench object available in icetea_lib.bench module.
 The test case needs to have an initialization function that defines the metadata and a case function that implements the test sequence.
 There are two optional functions, setup and teardown.
 More information is available in our documentation.